 Note.
 A community string inherits the security privileges of the user account that creates it.

 A user account can be created locally on the switch using CLI commands.
-For detailed information on setting up user accounts, refer to the "Using Switch Security" chapter of this manual.
+For detailed information on setting up user accounts, refer to Chapter 8, "Managing Switch Security".

 2 Map the user account to a community string.